Quantum chaos in the presence of non-conformality: Shock wave analysis: Lyapunov exponent and butterfly velocity

 In Kruskal coordinates, the event horizon lies at $u=0$ or $v=0$.
 The exterior regions are located at $u>0,v<0$ (right exterior) or $u<0,v>0$ (left exterior).
 On the other hand, the singularity is located at $uv=1$ and the boundary is at $uv=-1$.
 In Fig.(\ref{TFD}), we have given the Penrose-Carter diagram depicting all the facts mentioned above.
-One can now assume the following general form of the stress-tensor corresponding to the metric given in eq.\eqref{EdBB}
+One can now assume the following general form of the stress-tensor \cite{Sfetsos:1994xa} corresponding to the unperturbed metric given in eq.\eqref{EdBB}

 where the components $T_{uu}$, $T_{uv}$, $T_{vv}$ and $T_{ij}$ are functions of $u$ and $v$.
+This general form of the stress tensor will be used later as an ansatz in the backreacted shock wave geometry.
 Further, we assume that the metric given in eq.\eqref{EdBB2} is a solution of the following Einstein equation

-where the form of $T_{ab}^{matter}$ is given in eq.\eqref{matterS}.
+where the form of the components $T_{ab}^{matter}$ are given in eq.\eqref{matterS}.
 It is to be mentioned that the contribution coming form the cosmological constant is also taken care by the part $T_{ab}^{matter}$ \cite{Fischler:2018kwt}.
 Next, we consider that a tiny pulse of energy $E_0$ is added to left side of the geometry from the boundary at an earlier time $t$.
 Considering $t=0$ as the reference frame, the energy of the added perturbation (at earlier time $t$) gets blue-shifted and it follows an almost null trajectory towards the past horizon.
 This process introduces non-trivial modification to the original geometry \cite{Dray:1984ha,Sfetsos:1994xa}.
-The backreaction of this null pulse of energy to the left of the geometry can be introduced in the following way
+Our motivation is to compute the change to the unperturbed geometry (given in eq.\eqref{EdBB2}) and the associated stress tensor (given in eq.\eqref{matterS}) due to the presence of the null pulse.
+In order to do this, we assume that the null pulse of energy is localized at $u=0$ and it propagates along the $v$-direction.
+In terms of the Penrose diagram, this consideration creates an extension along the $v$-direction.
+Mathematically, this extension can be incorporated by considering the following transformations

 where the form of the function $\alpha(t,x^i)$ is to be determined from the Einstein field equations.